 Chronic pain impacts a significant portion of the American population, with about 20% of Americans suffering from chronic pain.
-If pain, chronic or acute, takes away from your life, find steps to manage it with Synergy Physicians in Scottsdale, Arizona.
-Synergy Physicians offers numerous pain-management strategies, including IV therapy, trigger point therapy, and physical rehabilitation.
+If pain, chronic or acute, takes away from your life, find steps to manage it with Synergy Health in Scottsdale, Arizona.
+Synergy Health offers numerous pain-management strategies, including IV therapy, trigger point therapy, and physical rehabilitation.
 Don’t let pain hold you back any longer.
 Make your appointment today by calling the office or using the online booking tool.

 Neuropathic pain is any pain caused by damage to the nerves or an issue with the nervous system.
 Neuropathic pain is usually acute.
 Examples include pain from: